meteor/tutorials/steps/react/step10.md

 2. We can add extra validation logic to `setChecked` and `deleteTask` in later steps when users can make tasks private.
 3. Our client code is now more separated from our database logic.
 Instead of a lot of stuff happening inside our event handlers, we now have methods that can be called from anywhere.

-### Latency compensation
+### Optimistic UI

 So why do we want to define our methods on the client and on the server?
-We do this to enable a feature called _latency compensation_.
+We do this to enable a feature we call _optimistic UI_.

 When you call a method on the client using `Meteor.call`, two things happen in parallel: